A block never seemed so long. He couldn’t walk as fast as he’d like, but the zombies kept slipping, making it easy to stay ahead.

 He went over the fence like a toddler attempting a somersault; graceless comedy.

-“I’ll hurt tonight,” he said aloud, then admonished himself as the zombies attacked the fence with added vigor.
+“I’ll hurt tonight,” he said aloud, then scolded himself as the zombies attacked the fence with added vigor.
 Whatever, a bird’s fart will have them off in another direction soon enough.
-He stifled laughter–it was glorious to still be alive.
+He stifled laughter–it was glorious to be alive.

 Crazy, damn world.
 They were words that had popped up in his head several times a day for the past half year, or so.

-He’d never had such a close encounter with the dead before.
+He’d never had such a close encounter with the dead.
 He’s seen them up close, walked roads with them in sight, but never had one grab or almost bite him.

-They’d been lucky, him and his wife.
-They lived out the first few months after Deadmonton in their home.
+They’d been lucky, him and his wife, living out the first few months after Deadmonton in their home.
 The shutters on the ground floor, which had been installed to help keep the house cool in the summer, made it possible to do so.

 Even when he dragged his wife screaming to the bunker, there’d been no interference from the dead.
 But now, after this encounter, everything was much too real.